MatiasHiltunen/smdp/README.md

 ### Current Strengths

-- **Predictable performance**: Byte-range processing and arena buffers keep allocations low, which shows up in the included micro-benchmarks (`npm run test:bench`).
+- **Predictable performance**: Byte-range processing and arena-like buffers keep allocations low, which shows up in the included micro-benchmarks (`npm run test:bench`).
-- **Single-pass correctness**: Blocks are identified without backtracking; inline parsing respects boundaries established by the block layer (for example, emphasis is never resolved inside code spans).
+- **Single-pass correctness**: Blocks are identified without backtracking, inline parsing respects boundaries established by the block layer (for example, emphasis is never resolved inside code spans).
 - **Separation of concerns**: HTML and Canvas renderers consume the same block/inline events so new renderers (e.g., PDF or terminal) can be added without touching the parser core.
 - **Themeable UI**: The public theme builder feeds both the default UI and consumer customizations; the new light/dark presets are simply predefined token sets.